-- QuickBooks Online currently does not support custom fields on customers, vendors, employees, or items. -Only on sales forms & transactions themselves, with a total limit of 3 custom fields.
+- QuickBooks Online currently doesn't support custom fields on customers, vendors, employees, or items.
+In QuickBooks Online Essentials and Plus, you can add up to 3 custom fields on sales forms & transactions themselves.

 Customers and jobs

-- When converting your QuickBooks Desktop data, discounts already given to customers for early payment of invoices are converted as credit memos, applied to the customer's outstanding balance.
+- Discounts already given for early payments - converted as credit memos, applied to the customer's outstanding balance.

-- Discounts taken from vendors for early payment of bills are converted as vendor credits, applied to the vendor's outstanding balance.
+- Discounts taken from vendors for early payment of bills - converted as Vendor/Supplier credits, applied to the vendor's outstanding balance.

-- Any documents listed under the Company menu will not transfer over.
+- All documents listed under the Company Menu will not transfer over.